Skip to main content

 Credit: Aquaplant

-Illustration of a Bulrush stem showing the small leaves at the top of the plant and root system at the bottom.
+Illustration of a Bulrush stem with the small leaves at the top of the plant and root system at the bottom.

 Figure 37.
 Bulrush